melroser/melroser/README.md

-I rarely code outside of work.
+I treat my github like a workbench.
+It's clutered.
-This is mostly nonsense I was excited about at 2 AM then abandoned.
+Expect messy nonsense I was excited about at 2 AM 3 years ago then abandoned.

 Dont judge me.
 I feel like you're judging me.